oleksost/LMC/README.md

-This repository will contain the codebase acompaning the paper 'Continual Learning via Local Module COmposition'.
+#### This repository will contain the codebase accompanying the paper 'Continual Learning via Local Module Composition'.